w3f/polkadot-wiki/docs/build-protocol-info.md

 Bonding tokens for staking and voting in governance referenda both utilize locks.

 Vesting is another abstraction that uses locks on free balance.
-Vesting sets a lock that decreases over time until all the funds are spendable.
+Vesting sets a lock that decreases over time until all the funds are transferable.

 More info: